UFC 110: Nogueira vs Velasquez: Predictions & Analysis

 A few statistical edges stand out.
 Reljic throws significantly more leather — a 2.0 sig. strike per minute gap.
 Dollaway is far more active with takedowns, averaging 4.6 more per 15 minutes.
 Dollaway has tighter striking defense, making opponents miss more often.

-**The Pick: CB Dollaway over Goran Reljic.** The model is firm on this one: Dollaway at 76%.
+The Pick: CB Dollaway over Goran Reljic.
+We're leaning Dollaway here at 75%, a solid but not overwhelming edge.

 James Te Huna vs Igor Pokrajac